segmentio/segment-docs/src/connections/destinations/catalog/marketo-static-lists/index.md

 ![](images/personas-add-emailtrait.png)

-A user with multiple email addresses appears once per email address in the Marketo lists.
+A user with multiple email addresses will appear once per email address in the Marketo lists.